SC3D: Dynamic and Differentiable Causal Discovery for Temporal and Instantaneous Graphs: Numerical Results

 \subsection{Ablation Study}

-We perform an ablation study to analyze the how the key components of \textsc{SC3D} operate on lower ($d=20$) and large ($d=40$) dimensions.
-As shown in Table~\ref{tab:ablation_var}, we can observe that disabling Stage~1 preselection results in a drastic increase in the SHD values and a collapse in the instantaneous F1 score, demonstrating its importance in controlling the search space.
-Further disabling penalty freezing or the 2-cycle penalty degrades the instantaneous recovery, especially at high dimensions.
-We provide full quantitative results in the Appendix~\ref{app:ablation}.
+We perform an ablation study to analyze the how the key components of \textsc{SC3D} operate on lower ($d=20$) and large ($d=40$) dimensions. \cref{tab:ablation_var} presents the comparison between the full proposed method against ablated variants that remove Stage~1 preselection, remove penalty freezing, remove the 2-cycle penalty, or replace the nonlinear predictor with a linear predictor.
+We observe that removing Stage~1 causes the most significant degradation: the total SHD increases substantially at both dimensions, and the instantaneous F1 score becomes close to zero.
+This results shows that the preselection stage is crucial phase for controlling the search space before deploying the constrained refinement.

+It can be seen from the other ablation settings that acyclic penalty and the 2-cycle penalty also contribute in obtaining stable recovery of the graph at the instantaneous level, particularly when the dimension is high.
+The linear predictor performs well when $d=20$ since it has an approximately linear structure in the case of a synthetic SVAR setting.
+However, its performance deteriorates when $d=40$, where the complete nonlinear \textsc{SC3D} with all the components gives the best recovery.
+This suggests that the individual components of the \textsc{SC3D} method become increasingly important with increasing graph dimensions.
+Additional sensitivity analysis regarding the Stage~1 masking thresholds is provided in Appendix~\ref{app:masking_ablation}.